 Dr Janet De Wilde is Head of Postgraduate Professional Development at the Imperial College Graduate School.
 She is responsible for the development programme for 7000 postgraduates.
-Her team of seven tutors, includes four senior teaching fellows, two teaching fellows, and two learning designers.
+Her team of nine, includes four senior teaching fellows, two teaching fellows, two learning designers and administrator.
 She brings to the Graduate School 30 years of experience of working in Higher Education.
 Building on this experience she is leading her team to create and deliver an exciting programme for postgraduate professional development including the introduction of a webinar programme, retreat programme and further development of the International Global Fellows programme.

 She is also leading on the professional body accreditation of the Graduate School Courses so that students can use the course attendance as evidence towards achieving membership and chartered status.
 She hosts an Annual Roundtable debate on Postgraduate Professional Development bringing together university staff, student union representatives, industry, HEIs, professional bodies and sector agencies.

 Janet is a Principal Fellow of the Higher Education Academy since 2013.
 She has led on two major Higher Education Academy projects over 3 years.
 For the first project she led a team of 16 to deliver Tackling Transitions in STEM disciplines, this research involved national survey and a series of innovative seminars bringing together students, secondary teachers, university lecturers, exam boards and professional bodies.
 She has co-authored the overarching final report Tackling Transitions in STEM (report here).
 She also oversaw the project on the Mathematical Transitions, the report was launched in 2014 (press release and report are here).